williamparry/imgur-Extension/README.md

 You can enable this under "options" by clicking on the cog on the top right.

-* View your images in a slideshow
+* View your favourite images in a slideshow
    * View comments inside the slideshow
-* View albums in a slideshow
+* View your favourite albums in a slideshow
 * Option to view inline images and webm inside comments
 * Option to have your images open in a slideshow context instead of a new tab